 First, an absolute classic OpenGL fixed rendering pipeline artifact with Phong shading circa 2003:

-The interesting part is that through with the magic of Dropbox, SEO metadata, and hash-based message authentication codes, it can be securely embedded in documents.
+It can be securely embedded in documents.
 And it is vivid.

 This video from the Goddard studio has aged less well.

 In terms of interactive media, there is a JPL hosted one using

 It looks good, is mostly bug free, and lets people waste their own time picking the color of the bike shed.